- Chair-based exercises

 Pickleball is a new sport to the UK- and played mainly by the over 50s- and is a “cross” between tennis, badminton and table tennis.
 They use a badminton court and a tennis height net and special paddles – about twice the size and thickness of a table tennis bat – and balls- all of which they provide.

 Newcastle Pickleball play every Thursday at Tyneside Badminton Centre from 2.30- 4.30 and are always pleased to welcome new players -just turn up and play!
 It is a very easy game to pick up and you will be playing within minutes!
 It is also great fun to play and ideal exercise.

 Pilates combines western and eastern philosophies; teaching body awareness and breathing techniques, as well as promoting strength, flexibility, balance and co-ordination.

 Active Newcastle for more information on pilates sessions in Newcastle.
 See their Over 50s section

 Body Control Pilates has a network of qualified teachers who work to a strict Code of Practice governing their teaching standards and professional ethics.
 Visit their website to look for a qualified teacher close to you.

 East End Pool and Library offers pilates classes.

-Dance City is expanding its programme for older people from September 2014 and offers Pilates classes.
+Dance City is expanding its programme for older people and offers Pilates classes.